-Beatrice is Red T’s treasurer and acting social media researcher.
-She reads through dozens of articles every day to help us stay informed so we can keep our Twitter and Facebook pages up to date.
-Beatrice has served as a Senior Legal Secretary and in-house translator at prominent international corporate law firms.
-She is fluent in four languages and has over 30 years of experience translating legal materials in the U.S. and Europe.
-She also regularly provides pro bono translation/interpretation assistance to humanitarian and political asylum seekers.
+Beatrice was Red T’s treasurer and acting social media researcher.
+She read through dozens of articles every day to help us stay informed so we could keep our social media feeds current.
+Beatrice served as a Senior Legal Secretary and in-house translator at prominent international corporate law firms.
+She was fluent in four languages and had over 30 years of experience translating legal materials in the U.S. and Europe.
+She also regularly provided pro bono translation/interpretation assistance to humanitarian and political asylum seekers.

 “True peace results from good communication.
 Translators and interpreters in conflict zones are instrumental to this process and must be protected.”

 Peter is Red T’s marketing and branding specialist extraordinaire.
 He is the owner and co-founder of Brooklyn-based design firm Lúgh Studio, whom we must thank for our website design, advertisements, and the typesetting of Conflict Zone Field Guides.
 For over 20 years, Peter has been a graphic designer and consultant specializing in international visual branding.
 Innovation is in his genes and, as such, he is a partner in several start-up businesses, an experienced actor and teacher, co-founder of The Hello Herman Project, and the founding art director of the award-winning Native American media platform, Indian Country Media Network.